Feature #1597

 We should decide before using it if we keep it as is or we want to change.
 Any votes?

-#18 Updated by Mayer Michael almost 9 years ago
+#18 Updated by Mayer Michael about 9 years ago

 Any votes?